davidjbradshaw/iframe-resizer/README.md

 ## IFrame Page Methods

-These methods are available in the iFrame <!--, once you have set the [enablePublicMethods](#enablepublicmethods) option to **true**.
-This creates--> via the `window.parentIFrame` object.
+These methods are available in the iFrame via the `window.parentIFrame` object.
 These method should be contained by a test for the `window.parentIFrame` object, in case the page is not loaded inside an iFrame.
 For example:

 ```js
 if ('parentIFrame' in window) {